KazuCocoa/droid_adbs/README.md

 ```
 require 'droid_adbs'

-::DroidAdbs.device_serial = "device cerial you would like to connect" # set device_serial
+::DroidAdbs.device_serial = "device cerial you would like to connect" # set device_serial as a class variable
-::DroidAdbs devices # means `adb devices`
+::DroidAdbs.devices # means `adb devices`
 ::DroidAdbs.install(app_path) # install `app_path` to the device
 ```